Polymarket/neg-risk-ctf-adapter/docs/NegRiskAdapter.md

 `NegRiskAdapter` provides an adapter interface for the Gnosis Conditional Tokens Framework (CTF) which allows users to _convert_ collections of NO tokens in mutually-exclusive binary markets into a corresponding position of YES tokens and collateral.

-In this contract, _markets_ refer to collections of mutually-exclusive binary conditions, and _questions_ (or their corresponding _positions_) refer to the invidual conditions themselves.
+In this contract, _markets_ refer to collections of mutually-exclusive binary conditions, and _questions_ (or their corresponding _positions_) refer to the individual conditions themselves.

 ## Constructor